bbancheri/AWS-Cloud-Practitioner-Essentials-English/Module 03 - Global Infrastructure and Reliability/README.md

 About
 ------------
-My main goal was to discovers the pendant of Nutanix Calm in AWS infrastructure.
-Now, i have to go more deeper in AWS Beanstalk and CloudFormation.
+My main goal was to discovers the pendant of `Nutanix Calm` in AWS infrastructure.
+Now, i have to go more deeper in `AWS Beanstalk` and `AWS CloudFormation`.

 Hight light of the part
 --